ilpozzd/terraform-talos-vsphere-vm/README.md

-# Talos vSphere Virtual Machine Terraform Module
+# Talos OS vSphere Virtual Machine Terraform Module

 This module allows you to deploy a Talos OS-based vSphere virtual machine with a custom configuration.
 It is a child module of [ilpozzd/terraform-talos-vsphere-cluster](https://github.com/ilpozzd/terraform-talos-vsphere-cluster).
 The configuration of the virtual machine fully corresponds to the configuration of [Talos OS v1.0.x](https://www.talos.dev/v1.0/).